 Seasoning, or curing, a cast iron pan is the key to getting that perfect non-stick surface that makes cooking with cast iron a joy.
 If you skip this step, absolutely everything will stick to the pan.

-- Coat your cast iron cookware liberally with vegetable oil or shortening.
+- Coat the cast iron cookware liberally with vegetable oil or shortening.
 Be sure to do the inside and outside.
 If there's a lid, do it, too.

-- Remove, and wipe off any liquified shortening.
+- Remove the cookware from the oven and wipe off any liquified shortening.
 Your pan is now seasoned!